-The Board currently consists of thirteen (13) directors.
+The Board currently consists of twelve (12) directors.
 The Board does not consider individual directors to be responsible for particular areas of the Board's focus or specific categories of issues that may come before it.
 Rather, the Board seeks to assemble a group of directors that, as a whole, represents a mix of experiences and skills that allows appropriate deliberation on all issues that the Board might be likely to consider.
+The following information pertains to our non-executive directors:

-Our directors have a diversity of experience and a variety of complementary skills, education, qualifications and viewpoints that strengthen the Board's ability to carry out its oversight role.
+Our non-executive directors have a diversity of experience and a variety of complementary skills, education, qualifications and viewpoints that strengthen the Board's ability to carry out its oversight role.

 The table below summarizes the range of selected qualifications and experiences that each non-executive director brings to our Board.
-The skills included in this matrix are evaluated against our strategy so that the matrix can serve as an up-to-date tool for identifying nonexecutive director nominees who collectively have the complementary experience and skills to guide the company.
+The skills included in this table are evaluated against our strategy so that the table can serve as an up-to-date tool for identifying non-executive director nominees who collectively have the complementary experience and skills to guide the company.
 This summary is not intended to be a complete description of all of the skills and attributes possessed by each director.